dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

         ![Select nodes have an orange border](images/05146-SelectedNodesOrangeBorder.png)

-    - Open the "**<a href="./Node-RED Flows/Flow 3 - 01 - Temperature on LCD.json">Node-RED Flows/Flow 3 - 01 - Temperature on LCD.json</a>**" file in the code editor of your choice, and copy it's contents.
+    - Open the "**<a target="_blank" href="./Node-RED Flows/Flow 3 - 01 - Temperature on LCD.json">Node-RED Flows/Flow 3 - 01 - Temperature on LCD.json</a>**" file in the code editor of your choice, and copy it's contents.

     - In the Node-RED editor, from the "Hamburger" button in the top right corner, select "**Import**" | "**Clipboard**"